Questions

 )

-func - A parameter that can be added to functional questions to specify a function that generates the answer.
+func - Required parameter of functional questions to specify a function that generates the answer.
 For example, in a functional question where the answer is generated by a function:

 from edsl import QuestionFunctional, ScenarioList, Scenario